GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 stages into one simple command.
 Every time you run `skaffold dev`, the system

 1. Collects and watches your source code for changes
+1. Syncs files directly to pods if user marks them as syncable
-2. Builds artifacts from the source code
+1. Builds artifacts from the source code
-3. Tags the artifacts
+1. Tags the artifacts
-4. Pushes the artifacts
+1. Pushes the artifacts
-5. Deploys the artifacts
+1. Deploys the artifacts
-6. Monitors the deployed artifacts
+1. Monitors the deployed artifacts
-7. Cleans up deployed artifacts on exit (Ctrl+C)
+1. Cleans up deployed artifacts on exit (Ctrl+C)

 {{< alert title="Note" >}}
 Skaffold also supports skipping stages if you want to.